Also see Other rent-to-buy links (not all Rick Otton)

 Former Otton student Karin Siekaup, who gave evidence for Otton in the ACCC case (see below) took a house owner to court to enforce two lease options – Siekaup lost and was ordered to pay costs Sieve-storm v Murphy (December 2016)

 Ben was a former student who appeared on stage at Otton seminars in the UK with other “successful students”, and made some short videos with Otton.
-Ben was co-founder of Property TV and former estate agent, Ben Rogers, was declared bankrupt on 5th May 2015, owing money to people including ‘students’ who had been persuaded to ‘invest’.
+Ben sold ‘insider secrets’ to ‘buying houses for £1’ and was co-founder of Property TV.
+Ben Rogers, was declared bankrupt on 5th May 2015, owing money to people including ‘students’ who had been persuaded to ‘invest’ in his deals.
 Rogers continues (in 2018) to promote property investment workshops.
 He also claims to have run 365 marathons in 365 days, although this has been questioned on at least one running forum.

 Students “invested” with successful student

 I have been told by one of three Australian students who lost their money, that they “invested” tens of thousands of dollars in another student’s deal, which was never repaid.
 Otton regularly shared the stage with this “successful” student.
 I don’t know whether Otton encouraged students to lend to each other, but I’m told that the students placed trust in Otton, and therefore in this other student because Otton spoke so highly of him.